andcov/arXiv_preprints_version_analysis/README.md

 In the end, the second phase resulted in 24758 valid papers with their corresponding TEI files.

 ## Analyse
-A number of metrics were then computed:
+A number of features were then computed:
 * `title` - title of the version (may differ from one version to another)
 * `delta_time` - interval of time between the previous version and this one
 * `is_pdf` - True if this version is a Pdf, False otherwise